-Already spring-cleaned your beauty stash and took your third shower of the day?
-If this #MCO has got you feeling restless and missing your regular #TreatThyself manipedi sessions, not to worry.
+Have you already spring-cleaned your beauty stash and taken your third shower of the day?
+If the #MCO (3.0) has got you feeling restless and missing your regular #TreatThyself manipedi sessions, not to worry.
 Dressing your nails up isn't that difficult for the nail art beginner—all you need are everyday essentials that are already lying around at home.

-From toothpicks and bobby pins to sponges and Sharpie pens, these are some nifty tools of the (DIY) trade that you can utilise for your favourite nail ideas:
+From toothpicks and bobby pins to sponges and Sharpie pens, there are some nifty tools of the (DIY) trade that you can utilise for your favourite nail ideas:

 #1: Work with what you already have

 Got more than enough nail polishes from the same colour family for a tonal look?
 Bring it on.
 Recreating this Instagram trend is easy and achievable at home—exactly what we like to hear.
 Just paint a different colour onto each nail for that monochromatic-chic look, or deploy a few of your pastels to brighten up your mood.
 The best part about this?
 Fuss-free, and really, there's no better way to utilise your nail polishes all at one time.

 Calling all glitter lovers: Have you considered gradient nail art yet?
 If there's one thing that our DIY nail sessions have taught us well, it's that the best way to sport glittery nails without looking like an OTT, sparkly hot mess is to keep it to your tips.
 Also, a little subtlety can go a long way.

 Drag the nail polish brush in a horizontal line over your nail tips and gently draw it upwards towards your nail bed to scatter glittery specks over the middle and top.
 If that doesn't work for you, you could try coating a small piece of sponge with glitter nail polish in a narrow strip, then press it over your tips—this tutorial best illustrates how to do it yourself.